gatsby-uc/gatsby-plugin-s3/TESTING.md

 5. Run `terraform apply -var 'bucket_deletion_period=60'` to deploy the required infrastructure.
 Change the `60` to how often you'd like the cleanup script to run, in minutes.

-6. In your CircleCI account, create a context called `gatsby-plugin-s3-e2e`.
+6. In your CircleCI account, create a Context called `gatsby-plugin-s3-e2e`.

 7. Configure the context's `AWS_ACCESS_KEY_ID` environment variable to the value of the test_user_access_key_id output.